 - Participation Patches and Pins: Supplementary insignia developed at the national or council level with a focus on participation.
 These are worn on the back of the sash or vest or Daisy tunic.

 Girl Scouts can earn or wear different insignia depending on their grade level.
-Browse a list of insignia by category or by level.

 - Girl Scout Daisies (Grades K-1)

 - Girl Scout Ambassadors (Grades 11-12)